escapemanuele/gatsby-contentful-blog-portfolio/README.md

     ```sh
     npm run setup
     ```
-    Note: you will need to add your spaceID and Content Delivery Token as environment variables to Netlify before you deploy<sup>1</sup>
+    You will need to add your spaceID and Content Delivery Token as environment variables to Netlify before you deploy<sup>1</sup>

 4.  **Start developing.**